ufo-org/artifact/ECOOP2022_AE_Submission_Document.md

   * `/data/{1K,100K,1M,10M,100M,250M}_{seq,ones,rand}_int.bin.bz2`  BZip2-compressed versions of the above (`900K` block size)
   * `/data/generate_examples.sh`        a script for re-generating the data files
   * `/data/generate_psql.sh`            a script for generating and populating a postgres database
-* `/projects/`                          source code of the frameworks described in the paper (each project contains compilation instructions)
+* `/projects/`                          source code of the frameworks described in the paper (each project contains compilation instructions in a `README.md` file)
   * `/projects/ufo-core`                source code of the UFO core framework (Rust project)
   * `/projects/ufo-c`                   source code of UFO C bindings (Rust project generating C headers)
   * `/projects/ufo-r`                   source code of a framework for implementing R vectors as UFOs (C/R package)
   * `/projects/ufo-r-vectors`           source code of a library of UFO implementations of R vectors (C/R project)
-  * `/projects/altrep`                  source code a library of ALTREP reimplmenetations of some UFOs (C/R project), used in benchmarks
+  * `/projects/altrep`                  source code a library of ALTREP reimplmenetations of some UFOs (C/R project), used in `/experiments/benchmark.Rmd`
-  * `/projects/membench`                source code of
+  * `/projects/membench`                source code of a memory bechmark for UFOs, used in `/experiments/membench.Rmd`

 The VM containing the artifact runs xubuntu linux and comes with the following packages installed of:
-* postgresql v. with a schema
+* postgresql v. with a schema described in `/data/generate_psql.sh`
 * bzip2 v.
 * the R runtime v. with libraries:
   * dplyr